pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

 ### `CompilationInterface.SourceFiles` Elm Module

-This module provides access to the app source code files.
+The `SourceFiles` module provides access to the app source code files.

-By adding a name to this module, we can pick a source file and read its contents.
-The lowering step for this module happens before the one for the front-end.
+By adding a declaration to this module, we can pick a source file and read its contents.
+The compilation step for this module happens before the one for the front-end.
 Therefore the source files are available to both front-end and back-end apps.

-The [`rich-chat-room` example app uses this interface](https://github.com/elm-fullstack/elm-fullstack/blob/c2c44f466fab0e57ca8a4fa85c2d299a379e0d45/implement/example-apps/rich-chat-room/src/CompilationInterface/SourceFiles.elm) to get the contents of the `readme.md` file in the app code directory and display it in the frontend:
+The [`rich-chat-room` example app uses this interface](https://github.com/elm-fullstack/elm-fullstack/blob/8d31a7ada98378d79ccf38482e969bb5995422cb/implement/example-apps/rich-chat-room/src/CompilationInterface/SourceFiles.elm) to get the contents of the `readme.md` file in the app code directory and display it in the frontend:

 ```Elm
 file____readme_md : Bytes.Bytes